A Woman of Substance (1985 TV series): Production

 The drama was produced by the British company Portman-Artemis, and was co-financed by the UK's Channel 4 and the US-based OPT Organisation (a subsidiary of MCA Television).
 Producer Diane Baker (who also co-stars as Laura Spencer) first met Taylor-Bradford prior to the novel being published, whilst Taylor-Bradford was working for a newspaper in New York and was interviewing Baker (who worked predominantly as an actress at that time) for an article about interior design.
 After the novel was published, Baker contacted Taylor-Bradford to obtain the television rights, remortgaging her house in order to do so.

 Don Sharp was not the original director.
 He says the producers were unhappy with the progress of the film during pre-production; the original director and several heads of production were fired, and Sharp was brought in four weeks before filming.
 Sharp says it was he who cast Jenny Seagrove and that Diane Baker recommended Liam Neeson.

 The series was largely filmed in Yorkshire in the north of England, and locations include Brimham Rocks (where Emma first meets Blackie on the moors), Richmond (for most of Armley), and the main shop-front of the Emma Harte Emporium in London.
 The original Armley store was a then disused row of shops in Crown Street Darlington (opposite the towns main post office).
-Filing took twelve weeks.
+Filming took twelve weeks.

 The budget was $6 million.
 Sharp said the original cut ran long because they did not have enough time during pre production to cut the script as thoroughly as he would have liked.

-Transmission
+Broadcast and Ratings

 The drama was aired by Channel 4 in the UK over three nights from 2 to 4 January 1985.
 The broadcast of the final part on 4 January drew 13.8 million viewers, which remains the channel's highest ever audience.
 It was shown in limited syndication in the United States several weeks before the British transmission, in order to qualify for the 1985 Primetime Emmy Award.